FloralSoda/Ammuto/README.md

 ## Features
 * Providing a local environment to host your data, instead of having to set up an entire home server just for organisation.
-* A responsive, modern UI build using Tauri/Yew and Rust.
+* A responsive, modern UI built using Tauri/Yew and Rust.
 * A plug and play solution for hosting servers, so that anyone with an internet connection can host their own Ammuto server.
 * Giving total plugin support, as well as plugin mismatch support, such that a client or server can host